SERVICES AVAILABLE ONLINE THROUGHOUT CALIFORNIA

 When your nervous system has been under stress for a long time, it can start to feel like your reactions don’t fully match what’s happening around you.
 You might notice intense emotions, intrusive thoughts, or moments where your body feels on edge or shut down.
 Over time, this can impact your relationships, lead to burnout, overworking, or feeling disconnected from yourself and others.

-Focused EMDR Therapy provides a structured, supportive space to slow things down and begin working with your nervous system in a different way.
+EMDR Therapy provides a structured, supportive space to slow things down and begin working with your nervous system in a different way.
 Together, we focus on understanding your history, recognizing how your system responds to stress, and learning practical tools to help you feel more regulated and steady.

 We typically work together over a short, consistent period of time, allowing you to practice these tools and begin noticing shifts in how you experience your emotions and responses.